-The brand offers one of the most lucrative affiliate programmes of any online retailer.
-Members can earn in the double-digits on its associates programme, getting paid whenever they generate a sale via blogs, websites, social media or email.
+The brand offers one of the most lucrative affiliate programs of any online retailer.
+Members can earn in the double-digits on its associate’s program, getting paid whenever they generate a sale via blogs, websites, social media, or email.

 Zazzle’s basic referral payment is 15 percent.
 However, it offers a volume bonus of up to 17 percent per sale – considerably higher than Amazon.

-Zazzle says that signing up to its programme takes less than a minute.
+Zazzle says that signing up for its program takes less than a minute.
 And once you log on, you can choose from millions of products to promote, tailoring your approach to your audience.
 It makes payments via cheque or PayPal – your choice – and the minimum payout for UK affiliates is £50.

 CJ Affiliate (Commission Junction)

 CJ Affiliates is an affiliate network for publishers and advertisers and one of the oldest around.
 Bloggers, hotel offers sites, or travel deals sites can all use the platform to earn commission from advertisers by promoting their products and securing conversions.